The Legacy of a Mermaid

 Commonwealth School Identity Redesign

-Fierce.
-That is what the mermaid embodies for this small, academically-rich school in Boston’s Back Bay.
-The school was founded in 1957 by Charles E. Merrill, Jr. His founding mission was “to educate young people from diverse backgrounds to become knowledgeable, thoughtful, and creative adults, capable of careful analysis, fruitful cooperation, responsible leadership, and deep commitment.”
+This mermaid—and its school— is fierce.
+Founded in 1957 by Charles E. Merrill, Jr., this small, academically-rich school in Boston’s Back Bay was formed “to educate young people from diverse backgrounds to become knowledgeable, thoughtful, and creative adults, capable of careful analysis, fruitful cooperation, responsible leadership, and deep commitment.”
 Sixty-two years later, that mission holds true.

 Research Informed Identity